 This Wellness Suite includes a prep sink, and exam area, a library waiting area and a bathroom that services the suite.
 The suite requires an exam table and furnished library with health literature to be acceptable.
-Georgia's National Housing Trust Fund Allocation Plan

 APPENDIX D ARCHITECTURAL STANDARDS